 AND HERE IT WAS: A BREAK THROUGH!!!

+In the middle of the empty square, where a few years ago Mafia blew up the incorruptible judge, stood my ten meter long mural-collage.
 Around it were parked trucks belonging to various television stations.
 People who came to the demonstration, looked with interest at the collage, and inquired why I exhibited on the street.
 Many spoke of their attempts to do something outside the system, discussed how to fight the bureaucracy, which hid behind the local mafia.
 Everything was very sincere, some people passionately argued, others listened with interest, everyone communicated heartily, it was so unlike the chit-chat of the art gallery crowd.

 None of the TV staff were curious to know what the crowd was discussing, and why there was a huge painting in the square.
 Some of them were sleeping, some lazily drove away flies, some were flipping through fashion magazines.